ddragoti/SitePoint-Mobile-Channel/MicheleTameni/HelloSailfish.md

-The Page object is a simple container for our contents.
-It's possible to define the id property with a name of our choice, and use it every time it's needed to refer to that.
+The Page object is a simple container.
+It's possible to define the id property with a name of our choice, and use it every time it's needed to refer to the specific object.
 It can be defined for all the QML objects.